joergkrause/netrix/Features.md

 * Full programmatic access to document and all elements, as well as their properties.
 * Only 2000 KB in size (PropertyGrid support and UI needs additonal 700 KB with ten language packs)
 * Does NOT need interop assembly interop.mshtml.dll as part of your program
-* Full version supports Studio 2005 up to 2013 (Framework 2.0 to 4.5.1).
+* Full version supports Studio 2005 up to 2017 (Framework 2.0 to 4.6.2).
+* Works on Vista, Windows 7, 8, 8.1, 10
+* Works with IE 8, 9, 10, and 11 (does not matter what the user actually uses)
 * Browse mode to use as browser without editing function (limited)
 * Replaces file monikers internally to display embedded images as well
 * Access of document through XmlDocument based interface
 * Beautifies the code internally, no more terrible MSHTML code (Export as XHTML 1.0 or HTML 4.0)
 * Full HTML 5.0 support, including editor for OPTGROUP
-* Completely written in C#
+* Completely written in C#, works well with projects in VB.NET
-* Toolbox (VS.NET Designer) support
+* Toolbox (VS Designer) support
 * Sophisticated Insert Entity Control, just for free as part of the demo application (with colored browser version support advice bar)

 ### Main Features